 Statistics from a few years ago found that one in seven drivers on the road have no car insurance at all.
+That’s not counting the number of drivers who get into car crashes without a driver’s license.
 Being involved in an auto accident is traumatic enough, but if the at-fault driver does not have car insurance, the whole situation can feel like a complete nightmare.

 Determining fault and figuring out who is going to pay for damages are two factors to examine after a car accident with no insurance by one of the parties.

 Protect Yourself from Uninsured Drivers

 While most states have laws concerning insurance coverage, many drivers may not be able to afford the cost, especially during downturns in the economy.
 Uninsured or underinsured motorist coverage are options you should have to protect yourself.
 In fact, some states like California require all drivers to carry this type of coverage.
 Individuals involved in an accident with an uninsured driver (or even those who are underinsured) are vulnerable to substantial expenses.

 Uninsured motorist coverage means that if the other driver does not have insurance, your insurance company will compensate you for your losses even if the accident is their fault.

 Legal Penalties for Car Accidents with No Insurance

 Car accidents involving drivers with no insurance are a great danger to all other drivers – and pedestrians.
 Drivers caught operating a vehicle without valid insurance may be fined $100-$200 for a first offense, and between $200-$500 for a second offense.